cole-h06/Verity/README.md

 # Project Verity

-A graph-based credibility inference engine for networks of conflicting claims.
+A graph-based credibility inference engine for information networks.
 Verity models sources and claims as a bipartite graph to infer the credibility of every source and claim.

 # Problem